[email protected]

 Municipal staff and local planning personnel work to complete The Energy Conscious Community: An Energy Course for Planning Professionals, developed and delivered by York University in partnership with QUEST Canada.
 This course supports professional planners to understand and deliver on their central role of integrating local, renewable and conventional energy sources into their communities.

-Participating community staff and local stakeholders participate in ongoing QUEST produced educational webinars to provide a wide ranging, comprehensive set of community energy resources, tools and strategies.
+Participating community staff and local stakeholders participate in ongoing regional Municipal Working Groups, including QUEST produced educational webinars to provide expert presentations and advice, and a wide ranging, comprehensive set of community energy resources, tools and strategies.

 agsdi-globe